 IPv4 - OSI Model

-International Standard Organization has a well-defined Model for Communication Systems known as Open System Interconnection, or OSI Model.
+The International Standard Organization has a well-defined model for Communication Systems known as Open System Interconnection, or the OSI Model.
 This layered model is a conceptualized view of how one system should communicate with the other, using various protocols defined in each layer.
 Further, each layer is designated to a well-defined part of communication system.
 For example, the Physical layer defines all the components of physical nature, i.e. wires, frequencies, pulse codes, voltage transmission etc. of a communication system.

-OSI Model has following seven layers:
+The OSI Model has the following seven layers:

 Presentation Layer (Layer-6): This layer helps to understand data representation in one form on a host to other host in their native representation.
 Data from the sender is converted to on-the-wire data (general standard format) and at the receiver’s end it is converted to the native representation of the receiver.

 Session Layer (Layer-5): This layer provides session management capabilities between hosts.
-For example if some host needs a password verification for access and if credentials are provided then for that session password verification does not happen again.
+For example, if some host needs a password verification for access and if credentials are provided then for that session password verification does not happen again.
 This layer can assist in synchronization, dialog control and critical operation management (e.g., an online bank transaction).

 Network Layer (Layer-3): This layer helps to uniquely identify hosts beyond the subnets and defines the path which the packets will follow or be routed to reach the destination.

 The network layer is responsible for carrying data from one host to another.
-It provides means to allocate logical addresses to hosts and identify them uniquely using the same.
+It provides means to allocate logical addresses to hosts, and identify them uniquely using the same.
 Network layer takes data units from Transport Layer and cuts them in to smaller unit called Data Packet.